-The Institute for Environmental Learning coordinates the research, teaching and communication functions of the B.C.
-Working Group on Education for Sustainable Development (Walking the Talk), and its newly developed research arm, the UN chartered BC North Cascades Regional Centre for Expertise (RCE) in Education for Sustainable Development (ESD) with its associated research and development activities.
+The Institute for Environmental Learning coordinates the research, teaching and communication functions of the UN chartered BC North Cascades Regional Centre for Expertise (RCE) in Education for Sustainable Development (ESD) with its associated research and development activities.
 The institute develops and supports research on environmental learning in communities, schools and post-secondary institutions throughout the Province of British Columbia.
 Our view is that education is fundamentally about values, with respect at the centre: respect for others, including those of present and future generations, respect for difference and diversity, respect for the environment, and respect for the resources of the planet we inhabit.